JonQuxBurton/CardGames/SheddingCardGames/ProjectPlan-Rummy.md

 Validation:
 Must be Player's turn
 Must have Cards in Player's Hand
-Must be valid to add Cards to a Meld on the Table
+The Cards must match a Meld on the Table

 Result:
 Card removed from Players Hand